newsboat/newsboat/README.md

 Note the use of ramdisk as `TMPDIR`: some tests create temporary files, which slows them down if `TMPDIR` is on HDD or even SSD.

+We check the formatting of the Rust code during CI using [rust-fmt](https://github.com/rust-lang/rustfmt).
+To make sure your code is properly formated install and run rust-fmt:

+	$ rustup component add rustfmt
+	$ cargo fmt

 License
 -------